Plans and Pricing𓆑

 ✓ We will have fresh buckets available to pickup

-✓ Customer receives free compost annually, depending on total weight of food scraps dropped off, after that compost can be purchased at a discount:
+✓ Customer receives free compost annually, based on total weight of food scraps collected, after that compost can be purchased at a discount:

 *After 75 lbs. food scraps, 20 lbs. of free compost